useperform/perform/docs/base-bundle/crud.rst

    $ ./bin/console debug:router | grep bike

-     myapp_admin_bike_list            ANY      ANY      ANY    /admin/bikes/
+     myapp_crud_bike_list            ANY      ANY      ANY    /admin/bikes/
-     myapp_admin_bike_view            ANY      ANY      ANY    /admin/bikes/inspect/{id}
+     myapp_crud_bike_view            ANY      ANY      ANY    /admin/bikes/inspect/{id}
-     myapp_admin_bike_create          ANY      ANY      ANY    /admin/bikes/create
+     myapp_crud_bike_create          ANY      ANY      ANY    /admin/bikes/create

 Debug bar
 ---------

-When visiting a route managed by an admin, you'll notice a new item on the debug bar:
+When visiting a route managed by a crud class, you'll notice a new item on the debug bar:

 .. image:: debug_bar.png

-Clicking on this data collector shows useful information about the active admin, as well as some general information about all loaded admins.
+Clicking on this data collector shows useful information about the active crud class, as well as some general information about all loaded crud classes.

 .. image:: data_collector.png

 Overriding templates
 --------------------

-The template used for an admin action can be overridden in many different ways.
+The template used for a crud context can be overridden in many different ways.

 Here are all the possible ways of overriding a template, in order of priority: